teoritty/netkit.d/README.md

 - The Ping and Traceroute tools invoke the host's `ping` and `traceroute` binaries; both are preinstalled in the Docker image.
-- The Port Scanner and Ping tools are intended for diagnosing infrastructure you control.
-Only use them against hosts you are authorized to probe.
+- Only use the Port Scanner and Ping tools against hosts you are authorized to probe.

 ## License